 This is why many people review how biweekly repayment schedules align with income timing before accepting a loan.

-Payday Loan Disadvantages Borrowers Commonly Compare
+Payday Loan Disadvantages Customers Commonly Compare

-Some common concerns borrowers review include:
+Some common concerns customers review include:

-- balloon-style repayment
+- a single lump-sum repayment

 - shorter repayment structures